-- The Vice President for Academic and Student Services shall advise the student in writing of the alleged charges against him/her and proceed to gather information concerning the case. - The investigation of the case shall include interviews with all relevant parties (accused, accuser, and possible witnesses, etc.). - The Vice President for Academic and Student Services shall review the evidence, make a determination of innocence or guilt, and decide upon a proper disciplinary sanction. - The accused student and the Vice President for Academic and Student Services shall meet and discuss the Vice President's findings and recommended disciplinary sanction.
-The findings shall cite specific disciplinary offenses and specific sanctions as described in these. - The student shall be advised of his/her right to appeal the decision of the Vice President for Academic and Student Services to the President of the College.
+- The Vice President for Academic Affairs shall advise the student in writing of the alleged charges against him/her and proceed to gather information concerning the case. - The investigation of the case shall include interviews with all relevant parties (accused, accuser, and possible witnesses, etc.). - The Vice President for Academic Affairs shall review the evidence, make a determination of innocence or guilt, and decide upon a proper disciplinary sanction. - The accused student and the Vice President for Academic Affairs shall meet and discuss the Vice President's findings and recommended disciplinary sanction.
+The findings shall cite specific disciplinary offenses and specific sanctions as described in these rules. - The student shall be advised of his/her right to appeal the decision of the Vice President for Academic Affairs to the President of the College.